decretist/Dissertation/Chapter2/chapter2.md

 impervious to judgment.
-The collections that resulted from this effort, the so-called Pseudo-Isidorian *Decretals* and *Benedictus Levita*, were accepted everywhere as genuine in an age lacking any serious historical-critical awareness and survived to become important sources for canonical collectors in the eleventh century.[^29] Many of these forged canons eventually found their way into Gratian's *Decretum*.
+The collections that resulted from this effort, the so-called Pseudo-Isidorian *Decretals* and *Benedictus Levita*, were accepted everywhere as genuine in an age lacking any serious historical-critical awareness, and they survived to become important sources for canonical collectors in the eleventh century.[^29] Many of these forged canons eventually found their way into Gratian's *Decretum*.